mavryk-network/flexmasa/src/doc/mini-net.md

 ### Adding Custom Bootstrap Accounts

-**Note on Oxford** Bootstrap accounts in Oxford protocol will start out automatically staking.
+**Note on Atlas** Bootstrap accounts in Atlas protocol will start out automatically staking.
 This stake is frozen and will not show up in the account balance until un-staked.
 The frozen balance is calculated by the protocol with a minimum of 6,000 ꜩ.